Find out more about UK guidelines in our booklet, The care you should expect and receive: Patient Charter.

 These guidelines are for the most common type of pancreatic cancer – pancreatic ductal adenocarcinoma.
 Health professionals don’t have to follow these guidelines, but they must take them into account when making decisions about pancreatic cancer care.
 They should also take your needs and wishes into account.

 The NICE guidelines cover England, Wales and Northern Ireland and are based on the best evidence available.
-There are no guidelines for pancreatic cancer in Scotland at the moment.
+There are also guidelines for cancer care across the UK.